Reverse engineering learned optimizers reveals known and novel mechanisms: Discussion

 \section{Discussion}

-In this work, we trained learned optimizers on three different optimization tasks, and then studied their behavior.
-We discovered that learned optimizers learn a plethora of intuitive mechanisms: momentum, gradient clipping, schedules, and learning rate adaptation.
+In this work, we trained learned optimizers on four different optimization tasks, and analyzed their behavior.
+We discovered that learned optimizers learn a plethora of intuitive mechanisms: momentum, gradient clipping, schedules, forms of learning rate adaptation.
 While the coarse behaviors are qualitatively similar across different tasks, the mechanisms are tuned for particular tasks.

-While we have isolated individual mechanisms, we still lack a holistic picture of how a learned optimizer stitches these mechanisms together.
+While we have isolated specific mechanisms, we still lack a holistic picture of how these are stitched together.
 One may be able to extract or distill a compressed optimizer from these mechanisms, perhaps using data-driven techniques~\citep{brunton2016discovering,champion2019data} or symbolic regression~\citep{cranmer2020discovering}.

-Finally, we are left wondering \textit{why} the learned optimizers we have studied learned these particular mechanisms.
-Presumably, they have to do with properties of the tasks used to train the optimizer.
-What are these quantitative properties (e.g. curvature, convexity, or something else)?
+The methods developed in this paper also pave the way for studies of when and how learned optimizers generalize.
+By mapping different mechanisms to the underlying task used to train an optimizer, we can identify how quantitative properties of loss surfaces (e.g. curvature, convexity, etc.) give rise to particular mechanisms in learned optimizers.
 Understanding these relationships would allow us to take learned optimizers trained in one setting, and know when and how to apply them to new problems.

 Previously, not much was known about how learned optimizers worked.
 The analysis presented here demonstrates that learned optimizers are capable of learning a number of interesting optimization phenomena.
-The methods we have developed (update functions and visualization of state dynamics) should be part of a growing toolbox we can use to extract insight from the high-dimensional nonlinear dynamics of learned optimizers, and meta-learned algorithms more generally.
+The methods we have developed (visualizing update functions and linearizing state dynamics) should be part of a growing toolbox we can use to extract insight from the high-dimensional nonlinear dynamics of learned optimizers, and meta-learned algorithms more generally.